Scale invariance of electrodynamics in radio-frequency linear accelerators: Scale transformation of Hill's equation

 Therefore, if we define

 $X(s)$ will satisfy Hill's equation with $\tilde{K}$,

 such that

-Equation (\ref{eq:newperiod}) is consistent with the scale transformation for the electromagnetic fields considered in the previous section.
+Equation (\ref{eq:newperiod}) is consistent with the scale transformation of the electromagnetic fields considered in the previous section.
 The same is true for eq. (\ref{eq:scalek}).
-In fact, for example, if we consider a quadrupole electric field that is uniform along the beam axis, we can write $|\bm{E}(\bm{r})|=b r$, where $b$ is a constant.
-In this case, from equation (\ref{eq:scalee}), $|\tilde{\bm{E}}(\bm{r})|=b r/\lambda^2$, which means that the focusing force becomes $1/\lambda^2$ times, as in eq. (\ref{eq:scalek}).
+If we consider a quadrupole electric field that is uniform along the beam axis, for example, we can set $|\bm{E}(\bm{r})|=b r$, where $b$ is a constant.
+In this case, based on eq. (\ref{eq:scalee}), $|\tilde{\bm{E}}(\bm{r})|=b r/\lambda^2$, which implies that the focusing force becomes $1/\lambda^2$ times, as in eq. (\ref{eq:scalek}).